 One might well worry too that without any executive director evaluation, and the trust it helps cultivate, every board meeting becomes a test of the person in the post.
 This does not make for a healthy board-ED relationship.

 Executive evaluation is a big deal for a board, no doubt.
 There would be more of them if executive directors, the board’s partner in governance, would show perseverance in asking for an evaluation.
-Success here might require them finding an evaluation tool they are OK with and putting it in front their board.[2]In terms of full evaluations, board and executive directors would do well to research and design even a modest multi-source “360°” evaluation.
-A useful article on this is Marissa Tirona … Continue reading
+Success here might require them finding an evaluation tool they are OK with and putting it in front their board.((In terms of full evaluations, board and executive directors would do well to research and design even a modest multi-source “360°” evaluation.
+A useful article on this is Marissa Tirona and Michelle Gislason’s 2011 piece The Good Bad and The Ugly of 360 Evaluations in Nonprofit Quarterly.
+Other ED evaluation resources include Executive Director Evaluation Survey Form from Blue Avocado and the Calgary-based Mutant Foundation’s 2008 Workbook: The Hiring and Performance Appraisal of the Executive Director))

 Perhaps incorporating an “easier” form of executive director into an organization’s extended leadership calendar could make some space for other governance work.